ngonalex/custom-compiler/README.md

 To run a certain subproject, you can use `bazel run` with the path and name of the task.
 =======================================

-Documentation
+Frontend Documentation

 We've proud to have completed and tested up to v5.
-We've also added additional error handling (character number and error messages that tell you where you've failed and how to fix it sometimes) and got cacheing to work for basic_combinators and v1_combinators (don't require storing AST nodes).
+We've also added additional error handling (character number and error messages that tell you where you've failed and how to fix it sometimes) and got cacheing to work for basic_combinators and v1_combinators.

 Missing: Getting cache to work for v2 to v5.
 Cache works for basic combinators and v1 because they don't return ASTs.
-One solution would be to duplicate the AST nodes as they're being created in the combinator/parser, but we felt this would be too hacky of a solution.
+One solution would be to duplicate the AST nodes as they're being created, but we felt this would be too hacky of a solution and inefficient.

 Here is a link to our language specification https://github.ucsb.edu/CS160-S18/team-influx/issues/21